jrouquie/Morse1Sentence/readme.md

 They are intended to be a help during learning.
 I have a different goal.

 One of those mnemonics got me interested: <a href="https://ece.uwaterloo.ca/~dwharder/Morse_code/">the idea of William Harder</a>
-to represent each morse codepoint by a word;
+to represent each Morse codepoint by a word;
 the letters of the word being each a dot or a dash.
 Namely bdfghjklpqty encode dashes, while aceimnorsuvwxz encode dots: the first group are "tall" letters (letters with an ascender or a descender) while the second group are letters with the same height as "x".
-For instance, "foxy" is read as |..|, or -..-, which is morse code for "X".
+For instance, "foxy" is read as |..|, or -..-, which is Morse code for "X".
-Douglas Wilhelm Harder then chose 26 words to memorize each morse codepoint.
+Douglas Wilhelm Harder then chose 26 words to memorize each Morse codepoint.

-I wanted to take this idea one step further: **what is a sequence of words?
+I wanted to take this idea one step further: **What is a sequence of words?
 A sentence!**
 Plus, a sentence should be easier to memorize than a list of unrelated words, its meaning and its flow helping to memorize it.

-So I set out to find a sentence of 26 words with this constraint: the nth word must represent the morse code of the nth letter of the alphabet (easy).
+So I set out to find a sentence of 26 words with this constraint: the nth word must represent the Morse code of the nth letter of the alphabet (easy).
 The sentence should somewhat make sense (hard).

-For instance, the tenth word must represent J, or `.---`, ie one of [aceimnorsuvwxz] followed by three letters among [bdfghjklpqty].
+For instance, the tenth word must represent J, or `.---`, i.e. one of [aceimnorsuvwxz] followed by three letters among [bdfghjklpqty].
 There aren't so many words, the most common ones are "ably ally eddy edgy idly idyl iffy myth ugly".
 (Some other letters have more possible words).